 As an alternative, Spouse1’s assets could be moved to a By-Pass Trust upon his or her death with an independent Trustee taking control of the distributions.
 Income generated by the By-Pass Trust along with principal could be paid out to Spouse2 at the discretion of the Trustee.
 At the death of Spouse2, the remaining assets placed in the By-Pass Trust will receive a step-up in basis when paid out to Spouse1’s children.
 The only downside here is that the assets placed into Spouse2’s By-Pass Trust will be included in his or her gross estate for purposes of Federal Estate Tax calculation.
 Given the size of this estate example and the current laws in effect, no estate tax would be triggered.

-However, other considerations should be taken into account when deciding the type of testamentary documents that are best for you.
+Other considerations should be taken into account when deciding the type of testamentary documents that are best for you.
 One of those considerations is the overall expense of purchasing a Last Will and Testament versus that of a Trust.
-Because of the simplicity of a Will, the initial cost is almost always less than that of a Trust.
-As a result, the author suggests that you calculate out the estimated cost of a probate administration versus that of administering a trust estate and look at the final numbers (be sure to include the initial cost of your Will or Trust).
-Remember, that at death, your assets are not going with you and the overall expenses of the administration of your estate will be a reduction in the proceeds that your children will receive.
-Thus, you should consider administration expenses in the overall scheme of estate planning.
-In the author’s opinion, if you have an estate where the net assets are less than $300,000.00, a trust instrument may not make sense, unless you want to be certain that your children (from a previous marriage) receive something following your death and you are willing to risk having your assets exposed to creditors while you and your spouse are living.
+In the author’s opinion, if you have an estate where the gross assets are less than $300,000.00, a trust instrument may not make sense, unless you want to be certain that your children (from a previous marriage) receive something following your death and you are willing to risk having your assets exposed to creditors while you and your spouse are living.

-No doubt deciding whether a trust is right for you is not a simple exercise.
-In essence, the Federal income and estate taxation laws do not make it easy.
-As a result, in deciding what type of estate plan would be in your best interest, visit the attorney of your choice to discuss what you and your spouse want to accomplish upon death.
+No doubt deciding whether a trust is right for you is not a simple exercise and your best option is to visit the attorney of your choice to discuss what you and your spouse want to accomplish upon death.
 Your attorney can discuss with you the changing estate laws and try to design a plan that will fit your desires and yet be flexible enough to remain valid in the event Congress changes the current I.R.S. income and estate laws.
 It could be the best investment of time you make.